Xijiang1997/BOOST-Ising/README.md

 # BOOST-Ising

-BOOST-Ising is a method to detect genes with spatial expression patterns (SE genes) in spatial transcriptomics datasets.
+BOOST-Ising is a method to detect spatially variable (SV) genes in spatial transcriptomics (ST) datasets.
 It is a Bayesian modeling framework for the analysis of single-gene count data on a large-scale lattice defined by a number of array spots.
 For each gene, expression counts are clustered into two groups - high-expression level and low-expression level, and spatial pattern is defined by the interaction between these two groups in a modified Ising model.

 # How to use BOOST-Ising functions